 A mistake that I see many companies make is trying to do it fast, off-the-cuff or trying to take shortcuts.
 They don’t work!

 It’s a marathon, not a sprint!

 This is what you want.
-If you attempt to take short-cuts, it will end up costing you valuable time and money and you won’t get the results you want.
+If you attempt to take shortcuts or stop doing what you’re doing, it will end up costing you valuable time and money and you won’t get the results you want.

 - Clearly define your target market(s).
 Failure to do this will result in drawing visitors to your site who are not at all interested in what you have to offer.

 - Research your target.
 Where are they hanging out online?
 Which networks do the prefer?
 What is their buying journey for your product or service?
 You need to know all this before setting out to conquer the market.

 - Have a good WordPress website that showcases what you can do for a potential client, has a clear, call-to-action and a way to capture the leads.
 Without this, all the social media in the world won’t help you.
 The idea is to convert visitors into leads, then nurture those leads into sales.

 - Marketing automation set up to convert the leads into sales.

 - Set SMART goals, develop a strategic plan for each network, then create a tactical plan on how you’re going to implement the strategy.